 - The site a fairly user friendly and set up to easily send and receive couchsurfing requests.

 - There are always creepers out there, use your common sense, and if you don’t feel comfortable at any point, leave.
 I heard about a young girl traveling by herself who decided to stay with a middle aged nudist who lived by himself and was telling her all about his new hot tub.
-If you’re interested in a new experiment and testing your limits, go for it, otherwise I would recommend steering clear of situations like that.
+If you’re interested in a new experiment and testing your limits, go for it, otherwise I would recommend steering clear of situations like that, especially if you’re couchsurfing as a woman.

 - Don’t expect the accommodation to be the most comfortable.
 As of yet I’ve had some pretty comfy stays from extra mattresses on the floor, to sleeping in a swag like a true Aussie, to having my own room, it varies greatly.
 However, you should get an idea of what type of sleeping surface you’ll have from the host’s profile, but keep in mind that it’s called “couchsurfing” for a reason, and a lot of times it’s a shared space such as a living room on a couch that will be your temporary sleeping space.